2024 NFL Midseason Trade Block: Final Update

 Chark hasnโ€™t played yet due to a hip injury (which has been a recurring problem in recent years) and in his absence former first-round WR Quentin Johnston has stepped up in a big way and become a useful player.
 The veteran might be obsolete by the time heโ€™s healthy enough to play.

-The Rams have had to lean on their depth at receiver due to injuries to Cooper Kupp and Puka Nacua.
-But with both players expected to come back at some point this season, that could offer an opportunity to trade and shore up another area of weakness.
-Atwell is in the final year of his rookie contract while Robinson is an interesting name to keep in mind for a team like the Chiefs.
+The Rams are back to full strength at receiver with Kupp and Puka Nacua.
+That could allow them to trade a different receiver to try and shore up another area of weakness.
+Atwell is in the final year of his rookie contract while Robinson is a veteran with solid experience in a few different systems.

 Tight End